ONE MORE CUP OF COFFEE ON ONE ACOUSTIC GUITAR

 | F | E | F | E |

-Compare by playing an Em instead of an E when you play ‘One More Cup Of Coffee’ and hear the difference the variation made.
+Compare by playing an Em instead of an E when you play ‘One More Cup Of Coffee’ to hear the difference the variation of IIIx instead of III made.

-When you take the beginner course you’ll learn more about chord progressions and songwriting.
-For example, we’ll use this video lesson to work out the strumming pattern along with full TAB.
+Take the beginner course and you’ll learn more about chord progressions and songwriting.

 During the full arrangement you find in the video lessons, a few different chord shapes and even extensions creep in.

 The most obvious change is the Amadd9, a lovely chord with lots of tension played around fret 5-7.

 By letting the two top open strings ring (a B and an E) in combination with the m3rd (string three, fret 5) we get a very colourful chord.

 The E chord is also turned into an E7 at one point.
 Get the full lesson in the beginner course.